Hardware & Software: Knives Part II -- Beyond the Basics

 - Fillet knife: For skinning and boning fish with a long, flexible blade.

 - Utility knife: These are, if you'll excuse the food metaphor, neither fish nor fowl.
-They are a simple shape, usually 5 to 6 inches in length, and a blade that has limited versatility.
-I don't know what this knife would be used for that wouldn't be better done with a chef's or paring knife.
+They are a simple shape that resembles a scaled-down chef's knife, usually 5 to 6 inches in length, with a blade that has limited versatility.
+I don't know what this knife would be used for that wouldn't be better and more easily done with a chef's or paring knife.

-- Mezzaluna: As the name says, a crescent-shaped blade, usually with two handles, that's used to cut in a rocking motion in a wooden bowl or on a knife-friendly surface.
-Especially useful for chopping and mincing but they're large and awkward to store and I don't think they really do any better a job than a chef's knife.
+- Mezzaluna: As the name suggests, this is a crescent-shaped blade, usually with two handles, that's used to cut in a rocking motion in a wooden bowl or on a knife-friendly surface.
+Especially useful for chopping and mincing but they're large and awkward to store and I don't think they really do any better a job than a chef's knife or clever.

-- Ceramic knives: Yes, these are extremely sharp, but beyond that, they are a great example of a winning technology in the wrong application.
-These knifes are so lightweight that they have no balance and in my view, this makes them dangerous -- an extremely sharp blade that's easy to slip out of your hand.
+- Ceramic knives: I mention these only because they've become very popular, but I'm not a fan.
+Yes, these are extremely sharp, but beyond that, they are a great example of a winning technology in the wrong application.
+These knifes are so lightweight that they have no balance and in my view, this makes them dangerous -- a ceramic knife has an acutely sharp blade that's easy to slip out of your hand.
 They are also fragile, can chip, the blade has no flexibility, and they only come in smaller sizes.